Why 'The Mummy' Is The Most Important Bad Movie Of The Year

 CROWE: (As Jekyll) Evil, Mr. Morton - recognize, contain, examine, destroy.
 She is by far the most ancient we've ever encountered.

 EDELSTEIN: As the mummy, Sofia Boutella is a frightening sight, her body bound and pretzel.
 You can feel her angry, compacted energy on the brink of busting out.
-But Russell Crowe looks as bored as only a major actor can be when he's gone to cede and taken a role so far beneath him.
+But Russell Crowe looks as bored as only a major actor can be when he's gone to seed and taken a role so far beneath him.

 Tom Cruise, meanwhile, is playing up the comedy, which means he winces broadly with each injury as opposed to wincing subtly, as in the "Mission Impossible" series, or not wincing because he's a stoic in the "Jack Reacher" series.
 He looks great for a man in his 50s and has a nude scene, so we'll register his over-muscled physique.
 His trapezius is so huge, he looks like the Hulk's mini-me.